AdventCalendarCTF/AdventTheme/README.md

 ## Install

-1. Copy advent directory in CTFd/themes
+1. Clone the repository into CTFd/themes
-2. In the administration console, click on "Config", then "Theme" and choose the theme named advent
+2. In the administration console, click on "Config", then "Theme" and choose the theme named AdventTheme
 3. To set the year of the calendar, play with the theme settings
+4. To associate a challenge with a day, add the tag day-XX to the challenge.
+For exemple, for the first of december add day-01, for the 15th of decembre dat-15, ...

 ## Future Feature